 Throwing around statements like ‘space programme technology’ and ‘developed by NASA’ is all well and good, but it’s still easy to be dubious of such an amazing sounding product.
 Clean water on the go from any source?
 It sounds a little too good to be true!

 Well, the Water-To-Go bottle has been independently tested by three different laboratories and all of them confirmed that the filters eliminate over 99.9% of harmful contaminants in water.
-While I can’t submit the filter to any truly scientific tests, I’ve been using it for a couple of years now and it definitely works for me.
+I’ve been using my bottle for several years since I first wrote this Water to Go review – and it definitely works for me.

 It really works!

-Since first writing this post I’ve taken my Water-to-Go all over the world with me.
+Since first writing this Water to Go review I’ve taken my filter bottle all over the world with me.
 When I lost it I immediately got myself a replacement!
 I’ve used it in the rainforests of Nicaragua and on Thai islands.
 I took it to the Parthenon in Athens and around the temples of India.
 It’s even come to the gym with me a few times!

 This water filter bottle is a great size, and I like the shape and design.
 Plus it’s available in a range of funky bright colours.
 The flip-out drinking spout is a good design, and water comes out in a fairly constant stream.
 Generally, it works like a decent, sturdy, water bottle – with the incredible added benefit that it’s filtering water on the go.